agisga/coding_notes/AWS.md

     * For regular instance: Select (check prices) -> Continue (pick `p2.xlarge`), Configure Instance Details, Add Storage, Configure Security Group -> Review and Launch -> Launch.
     * For spot instance: select security group and keys.

+### Keep your data with spot instances

+* Choose to terminate the EBS volume associated with the instance when the instance is terminated.
+* To keep your data, regularly save a snapshot image of the instance while it's running (see below on how to).
+* Create new spot instances based on the last saved snapshot.
+* For code backups, push to GitHub; no need to save new snapshot images of the instance.

 ## Connect to the instance

 Based on <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html> and <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html>